|

 frequency pairs are to be utilized for repeater coordinations.
 All offsets will

-be 1.6 MHz.
-The division of the band segments will be in 20 KHz
+be 600 KHz, except SNPRs.
+The division of the band segments will be made in

 The following